A simple guide outlining the purpose of each library subject floor and what services and resources can be found there.

 Level 2: Entrance level

-The Issue Desk, Information Point, Inter-library Loans Office, Periodicals Office and Copy and Print department are all on this floor.
-You will also find the Audio-Visual and Computing Services helpdesks, Newspapers, DVDs, networked computers and Library Catalogue terminals.
-A group study room is available at the back of the floor.
+The Issue Desk, Inter-library Loans Office, Periodicals Office and Copy and Print department are all on this floor.
+You will also find the Audio-Visual and Computing Services helpdesks, DVDs, networked computers, the Assistive Technology room and Library Catalogue terminals.

 Level 3: Engineering & Design with Literature

 Books and periodicals covering architecture and design; civil, mechanical, electrical, electronic and chemical engineering; materials science; history of art; decorative and graphical arts; foreign and English literature.
 Networked computers and Library Catalogue terminals.
-Assistive Technology Room.
 The whole floor is a quiet study area.
-A group study room is available on this floor.

 Level 4: Science, Medicine and Sport